-Lift the butterfly riser out of the chassis by firmly holding it by the tab and pulling it upwards to detach it from the PCIE x16 slot on the motherboard.
+1. Lift the butterfly riser out of the chassis by firmly holding it by the tab and pulling it upwards to detach it from the PCIE x16 slot on the motherboard.

-- 3. Place the riser card bracket on a flat and stable surface. - 4.
-Flip the PCle lock open (A) then remove the metal bracket (B).
+2. Flip the butterfly riser card bracket over, and then flip the metal bracket lock open (A) to remove the metal bracket (B).

-Install the expansion card to the RS2_PCIE1 slot on the riser bracket (A), and then flip the PCIe lock back to secure the card (B).
+3. Install the expansion card to the RS2_PCIE1 slot on the butterfly riser card bracket (A), and then flip the metal bracket lock back to secure the card (B).